inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 Custom Network Interfaces
 -------------------------

-It’s also possible to build custom network interfaces, the following example shows how to build a custom wireless interface.
+It is also possible to build custom network interfaces.
+The following example shows how to build a custom wireless interface.

 .. literalinclude:: lib/Snippets.ned